Branding and Social Media

 Brands that chose not to invest in a social media presence before COVID-19 were forced to adapt or suffer the consequences.
 Continued communication with your audience is key to remaining on top.
 Brands need to get products to market much quicker, testing them with target consumers and rapidly learning and adapting from the results.
 Branding and Social media must be a part of your digital strategy.

 In March, SOCi reported double-digit increases in social posts, with the highest increase on Google My Business (GMB) with a 39 percent increase.
 Since many consumers turn to social to provide them with up-to-date local business information, reflecting these updates across your social channels is imperative.

-For instance, if your brand has adjusted its hours due to the pandemic or has special hours for seniors or healthcare workers, that should be highlighted across your social media channels.
-Additionally, use social media to highlight what safety precautions are in place as stores begin to reopen.
-How have cleaning protocols changed?
+If your brand has adjusted its hours due to the pandemic or has special hours for seniors or healthcare workers, that should be highlighted across social media channels.
+For example, how have cleaning protocols changed?
 Are employees required to take extra measures to stay safe?
-This is the type of information consumers are looking for on social media.
+Again, this is what consumers are looking for on social media.

-If you do have an established or growing social media presence and don’t know whether or not to continue posting at the same rate or not established at all, Nation Media Design can perform an audit.
-We can assist in all areas of your social media to help drive traffic and convert consumers.
-Businesses have an extraordinary opportunity to expand their reach and establish themselves as an authority in their field.
+Nation Media Design can perform an audit if you have an established social media presence and don’t know whether or not to continue posting.
+We can assist in all areas of social media to help drive traffic and convert consumers.
+Businesses have an opportunity to expand their reach and establish themselves as an authority in their field.
 Contact a professional at Nation Media Design today!